Ak-Trading/big-insect/README.md

 "limit":{{strategy.order.price}}
 }
 ```

-so to make order you need to send this message to the `/webhook` endpoint
+so to make order you need to send this message to the `/webhook` endpoint.